jorinvo/me/content/post/edit-images-on-the-command-line-with-graphicsmagick.md

 ### Resizing

-Before we start, `gm` provides different sub-commands and  those take flags and arguments for configuration.
+Before we start, `gm` provides different commands and those take flags and arguments for configuration.
 To do resizing we will use the `gm convert` command.
 Note that you can use `gm mogrify` with basically the same options, but `mogrify` overwrites the given file while `convert` saves the results into a new file, which is definitely saver for our experiments.

+GraphicsMagick also provides binaries to access its commands directly from the command line.
+So in the examples below we will simply use `convert` instead of `gm convert`, but they do the same thing.

 To follow along, you can find the images in [this](https://github.com/jorinvo/me/tree/master/static/images/gm) folder.